Spokane and British Columbia Railway: Washington & Great Northern Railway rivalry

 On 4 June 1898 permission was granted by the Secretary of the Interior to the Washington Improvement and Development Company for a right of way running from the mouth of the San Poil river on the Columbia north to the international boarder.
 The grant covered the mapping of rail, telegraph, and telephone lines plus lands for switch tracks, sidings, stations, and other buildings.
 The mapping was subsequently completed, submitted, and approved by the Secretary of the Interior by 27 November 1899.
 Before work was started on the approved route, the Washington Improvement and Development Company was bought out by the Washington & Great Northern Railway Company and as a result all of the grants and rights the Washington Improvement and Development Company passed to the new owners.
 After the buyout, no actual work as performed by the Washington & Great Northern to grade or improve any of the planned rail line.
+The company did continue to perform right of way surveys based on the original work, with a proposed branch line being proposed up the West Fork Sanpoil River into Aeneas Valley and on to the Okanogan River Valley beyond.
 One of the provisions in the original 4 June 1898 permission was that within six months of a route filing, the company was to begin grading on the approved section or the grant would be void.
 Additionally section 5 of the grant specified at least 25 m of line were to be built through the Colville Reservation within two years of the grant or the right would be forfeited back to the US government.
 The 17 October 1905 route approved by the Secretary of the Interior for the Spokane and British Columbia Railways southern line used much of the same route that had previously been granted to the Washington Improvement and Development Company.

 When the route was approved the Washington & Great Northern Railway Company filed a lawsuit with the Ferry County Superior court, demanding the development of the approved route by the Spokane and British Columbia Railway immediately be halted, as the land in question was still granted to Washington & Great Northern Railway.
 After a trail without jury, the case was decided 5 February 1907 by Judge J. Carey who agreed with the Spokane and British Columbia Railways assertion of ownership of the route.
 This decision was subsequently appealed to the Washington state supreme court, with Washington & Great Northern Railway Company arguing that the terms of the grant could only be enforced by the government.
 They maintained that the Spokane & British Columbia could not force a decision outside of this pathway.
 The court held trial and handed down a unanimous verdict on 13 April 1908 penned by Judge J. Root reversing the Superior court judgement.
 The judiciary examined federal case history which dealt with similar cases of granted lands, deciding the provision requiring land development could only be enforced by the United States government, such as through an act of Congress, judicial proceeding, or an "office found" proceeding.

 The Spokane & British Columbia proceeded to appeal the verdict to the US Supreme court on 29 November 1910, who heard the case and delivered the final verdict in the litigation on 3 January 1911.
 The justices, with William R. Day delivering the opinion, agreed with the findings of the Washington State Supreme Court, stating that the grant provisions could only be enforced by a US governmental agency, and not though the claims of forfeiture asserted by the Spokane & British Columbia.
 The ruling is considered precedential and been cited in several later Supreme court cases though 2009.
+Two years later, in 1912, the United States congress passed an act granting both railways rights to lay rail right-of-ways through the Sanpoil Valley and across the Colville Reservation.
+In turn, the Great Northern officially abandoned its claim to the Sanpoil right-of-way in 1913, with word that work done on a Bluestem to Miles spur in the area of the Sanpoil River mouth was for a line North To Kettle Falls along the Columbia.